 Never Live It Down: The "Butter Scene" was not only this for Bertolucci but for Brando as well, seeing as how he went along with the whole thing while Schneider was completely unaware of what was going on.
+Even Brando would come to regret his involvement in that scene, among other aspects of the film.

 No Such Thing as Bad Publicity: On the other hand, the controversy over the above mentioned scene, along with the other sex scenes and the behind-the-scenes treatment of the main leads, didn't stop the film from being a critical success.